Last Updated on August 19, 2021 by Lawrence Berezin

-I am helping a client with disabilities, who reside in Massachusetts and frequently travels to NYC, fight the refusal by the NYC DOF to honor his Massachusetts handicap parking permit.
-He was issued an NYC parking ticket despite properly displaying his permit.
-He has the support of his U.S. Congressman in this battle.
+I am helping a client with disabilities, who resides in Massachusetts and frequently travels to NYC, fight the refusal by the NYC DOF to honor his Massachusetts handicap parking permit.
+For example, Warriors issued NYC parking tickets even though he properly displayed his permit.

-NYC does not honor NY State handicap parking permits; nor does it honor handicap parking permits from non-residents.
+When I wrote this blog post, NYC did not honor NY State handicap parking permits, nor did it honor handicap parking permits from non-residents.
 I can think of many constitutional law arguments against this draconian practice.
-At this moment, NYC officials are considering what action to take in response to his fighting his NYC parking ticket.
+Currently, NYC officials are considering what action to take in response to his fighting his NYC parking ticket.
 I’ll let you know the outcome.

-What do you think about the NYC practice of requiring persons with disabilities to obtain an NYC handicap parking permit; even though he/she has a NY State parking permit?
+What do you think about the NYC practice of requiring persons with disabilities to obtain an NYC handicap parking permit, even though they have a NY State parking permit?